mihaioltean/tera-ranger-one-lib/README.md

 # Usage

-For use please create a console project and add all files from src and 1 file from tests.
+Create a C++ console project and add all files from src and 1 file from tests.
 Don't forget to set the include path to the include folder of this project.

 This sensor is used by Jenny 5 robot.
 See more details here: http://www.jenny5.org

+Currently has been tested for Windows only.

 # Contact